François Gesthuizen

-Franciscus Johannes Antonius Gesthuizen "François" Gesthuizen (born 18 September 1972) is a Dutch professional football manager and former player, who is currently coaching the NEC U18-team.
+Franciscus Johannes Antonius Gesthuizen "François" Gesthuizen (born 18 September 1972) is a Dutch professional football manager and former player, who is currently coaching hometown club SC Millingen.

 Playing career

 Club career

 Born in Millingen aan de Rijn, Gelderland, Gesthuizen started playing football at MVV '18 in his hometown as a midfielder.
 Afterwards he played youth football at SV Hatert, NEC and PSV.
 He made his debut in the 1992–93 season on loan at NAC, for whom he made 82 total appearances during his time there.
 With the club he managed to achieve promotion to the Eredivisie in his first season.
 In 1994, NAC signed him on a permanent deal from PSV.

 In 1997, Gesthuizen moved to Fortuna Sittard.
 He made more than 50 appearances for the Limburg team in three seasons.
 In 2000, Gesthuizen moved to SC Cambuur, where he would stay for two seasons.
 In 2002, he left for TOP Oss, where he retired from professional football three years later, in 2005.

 Gesthuizen made a total of 216 appearances in professional football, scoring 12 goals.
 As amateur level, he continued with JVC Cuijk in the Hoofdklasse until 2008.